 Another common mistake regarding dress code is when the following situation-specific verse is applied to all situations:

-And those who harm the believing men and the believing
+And those who harm the believing men and the

-and a gross sin.
+themselves a slander and a gross sin.

 O prophet, tell your wives, your daughters, and the wives of the believers that they shall lengthen (or draw near) over themselves their outer-garments.
 That is more likely they be recognized so not harmed.
 God is Forgiver, Merciful.